MapConductor/android-sdk/docs/src/content/docs/introduction.md

 ### 1. Installation

-See the [Installation and Versions](/installation) page for complete dependency information and version details.
+See the [Get Started](/get-started) page for complete dependency information and version details.

 ### 2. SDK-Specific Setup